Pre-Calabi--Yau algebras and homotopy double Poisson gebras: Homotopy theory via -morphisms

 \begin{remark} The methods of B. Fresse, especially \cite[Theorem~7.3]{Fre10}, applied to the cobar construction of the (Koszul dual) coproperad $\rmC_{\rm pCY}$ (respectively $\DPois^\antish$ or $\rmV^{\ac}$), show the existence of homotopy transferred structures through quasi-isomorphisms over a ring of characteristic $0$.
 Such a statement was also proved directly, i.e. without the use of the properadic calculus, in the case of pre-Calabi--Yau algebras by M. Boucrot in \cite{Boucrot2023}. \end{remark}

-In a forthcoming paper \cite{HLV22}, we go further and establish even more structural properties for $\infty$-morphisms associated to coproperads, like the following formality property, that automatically apply to the cases of pre-Calabi--Yau algebras, homotopy double Poisson gebras, and $\rmV_\infty$-gebras.
+In the recent paper \cite{HLV22}, we went further and established even more structural properties for $\infty$-morphisms associated to coproperads, like the following formality property, that automatically apply to the cases of pre-Calabi--Yau algebras, homotopy double Poisson gebras, and $\rmV_\infty$-gebras.